-We will have two homework assignments during the course, which must be submitted by due day/time - see Canvas Assignments for details.
+We will have three homework assignments during the course, which must be submitted by due day/time.
+Assignments will be based on assigned reading, in-class discussions and some financial calculations presented in class - see Canvas Assignments for details.
 No makeup assignments will be given.